Travel Hacking 101: What Is Travel Hacking and How Is It Done?

 The exact FICO number varies depending on who you ask, but I say if your credit score isn’t above the mid to low 700s do not start churning.
-Opening and closing cards will cause your credit to fluctuate (will discuss in detail below) and if your credit isn’t good to start with, you shouldn’t further burden it with travel hacking.
+Opening and closing cards will cause your credit to fluctuate (I will discuss in detail below) and if your credit isn’t good to start with, you shouldn’t further burden it with travel hacking.
 Some credit cards you wouldn’t even be able to get unless you have good credit.
 Now Kallsy and I aren’t necessarily the standard rule for this, but just to give you an example our credit scores over the last three years have hovered between 780- 820 (even with churning cards).

 2. You need to be paying off ALL your credit cards in full, EVERY statement.

 It may sound great to leverage your credit to get to go on a trip for cheap, but this only works to your benefit if you’re paying off your card every month.
 The reason these companies have these incentives and bonuses is that they’re taking a calculated risk assuming most people will NOT pay off their cards, and the interest charged to those people will more than pay for the benefits given to others.
-I know most people don’t care much for math, I will save you the trouble.
-In NO circumstance will paying interest on your card be offset by the points/miles/perks you get from your travel card.
+I know most people don’t care much for math, but I will save you the trouble.
+In NO circumstance will paying interest on your card to be offset by the points/miles/perks you get from your travel card.

 3. You need to be very, very organized.

-Patience and organization are key to get the biggest benefit out of travel hacking.
-You need to be able to sit down and see what your normal monthly expenses are, to see if you can hit minimum spends without excessive spending.
+Patience and organization are key to getting the biggest benefit out of travel hacking.
+You need to be able to sit down and see what your normal monthly expenses are, to see if you can hit minimum spending without excessive spending.
 Opening multiple cards can get confusing because you may have, multiple payment due dates, log-in credentials, sign-up bonus deadlines, annual fees, and other things you need to keep track of.
 Below is an example of the spreadsheet we use to track our credit cards and travel hacking.

 |CARD NAME||DATE OPENED||BONUS||SPENDING||DATE BONUS EARNED||ANNUAL FEE|